sidd607/sphinxSpeech/README.md

 Once the server is up and running you can try it out at */webSpeech*

 ## Portal for live speech recognition from browser using CMU Sphinx
+I have tried to implement a portal like Google Now for speech recognition using HTML5 and CMU Sphinx at the backend.
+My approach was as follows.